The wonders of Pomerania

 The Baltic coast with its broad strip of sandy beaches is the favorite vacation spot of Poles.
 That said, the strip of mainland in its vicinity is also appealing.
 The area is full of lake districts with moraine hills and a multitude of historical monuments - witnesses of Slavic, Prussian and Scandinavian influences.

 You can easily discover these attractions by bike.
 West Pomerania is a region proud of the scale of bicycle investments and a developed network of long-distance routes.
-Many of them follow the tracks of former railway, guaranteeing cyclists unthought-of fun.
+Many of them follow the tracks of former railways, guaranteeing cyclists unthought-of fun.
 You travel along the smooth asphalt with a smile and effortlessly, without the company of cars, on your way passing hills, forests, lakes and gothic buildings.

 Our program combines (and in neat proportions) Baltic resorts, historic cities, and natural treasures of the lake district known from postcards.
 The route is easy and progresses without large slopes, mostly on delimitated bicycle paths.
 You can shorten two longer stages by taking a train with your bike.
 Choose a date now and count down the time to an exceptional, active vacation!